-An antigen contains distinct sites on its surface, which is called an epitope or antigenic determinant.
+An antigen contains distinct sites on its surface, called an epitope or antigenic determinant.
 Antibodies generated against an antigen recognize and interact with specific epitopes via antigen-binding sites (paratopes) to trigger immune responses.

 What are the types of antigens?

 Antigens are mainly categorized based on their origins.
-For example, antigens that enter the body from outside via ingestion, inhalation, or injection are termed as exogenous antigens.
+For example, antigens that enter the body from outside via ingestion, inhalation, or injection are termed exogenous antigens.
 These include pathogens, chemicals, toxins, allergens, pollens, etc.

 What are haptens?

 After entering the body through the skin, urushiol undergoes oxidation to produce quinone, a reactive molecule.
-Subsequently, quinone binds to skin protein to form hapten adducts that trigger the immune responses.
+Subsequently, quinone binds to skin protein to form hapten adducts that trigger immune responses.

 How do antigens trigger an immune response?

-The specificity of the immune response depends on the epitope – paratope interaction.
+The specificity of the immune response depends on the epitope–paratope interaction.
 An epitope can be of two types: conformational (discontinuous amino acid sequence of the antigen) and linear epitopes (continuous amino acid sequence of the antigen).